COVID-19: An Individual’s Perspective on a Global Pandemic

 - Acceptance is a word that often conjures up images of defeat.
 But during one of Russel Brand’s podcasts, the developmental psychologist Dr Gabor Maté said; “relax…nothing is under control”.
-I found this different perspective eye opening, interesting and useful.
+I found this different perspective eye-opening, interesting and useful.

 - We are all in this together.
-Where as on one level of analysis, we are physically separate and isolated, on another level we are united against a common, faceless enemy.
+Whereas on one level of analysis, we are physically separate and isolated, on another level we are united against a common, faceless enemy.
 It is this human spirit, that gives me hope for a future beyond this pandemic.

 - It’s important to disconnect from time to time.
 As we are left to our own devices, it’s even easier to get stuck on our electronic devices.
 We can easily stay immersed in the online world.
 I explain some ways I have been able to tear my eyes away from the screens!

-- We are a personal training company, who’s primary service is 1-on-1 coaching.
+- We are a personal training company, whose primary service is 1-on-1 coaching.
 Much like most of you guys, we’ve had to adapt and overcome many challenges!
 I wanted to thank you all for sticking with us and tell you about the future of Common Purpose!

 The global Covid19 pandemic is affecting 203 countries and territories around the world at the time I write this journal entry.
-A situation that unites so many of us humans on planet earth is almost impossible to switch off from.
+A situation that unites so many of us, humans, on planet earth is almost impossible to switch off from.
 It’s been a rollercoaster of emotions over the last few weeks and I’ve tried my best to find my feet.
 I’m trying to understand this new landscape, so I can create new objectives and goals to help myself get through it… but I’m still searching and feel lost!

 Another difficulty I’m facing regarding home isolation is that I’m naturally extroverted, very social and get a lot of energy from spending time with people.
 So, I’ve had to get my social fix from the wonders of modern technology.
-It’s so mind blowing to fully immerse yourself in this digital world at this point of time, but I find it’s far too easy to over do it.
+It’s so mind-blowing to fully immerse yourself in this digital world at this point of time, but I find it’s far too easy to overdo it.